zsoltszlavik/Python-Baseball/tasks.md

 ## Select All Plays

 In the file called `offense.py` in the `stats` folder.
 You will find similar imports as the last module.

-The core being the `games` DataFrame import.
+Import the `games` DataFrame from `.data`.

 With access to the `games` DataFrame, select all rows that have a `type` of `play`.
 Use the shortcut method. **Hint: square brackets, simple boolean comparison.**